 The same goes for homeowners.
 While you may not need to set aside money for vacancy rate or bookkeeping costs, you can still expect irregular repair bills that renters don’t face.
 You need a heftier emergency fund to compensate for that irregularity in your expenses.

-As an entrepreneur with irregular income, I keep around two months’ expenses in a savings account, but I don’t stop there.
+I keep around two months’ expenses in a savings account.
+But as an entrepreneur with irregular income, I don’t stop there.

-I keep another three months’ expenses in a short-term Treasury bonds ETF, that earns me around 3% on average.
+I keep another four months’ expenses in Concreit, that earns me 5.5% interest.
 I can liquidate it at any time to take advantage of a real estate opportunity, and as a hedge in case the stock market crashes.
 In which case I’d buy some stocks at a steep discount!

 And, of course, it serves as a deeper reserve in case I face a truly massive repair bill on a rental property.
 But I budget separately for that — from every rent check that comes in, I set aside money for expenses like vacancy rate, repairs, and maintenance, based on my rental property cash flow forecasts and long-term averages.